-y 2010, the UK will depend on imports for nearly half of its gas supply.
-By 2020, this figure could be as much as 90%.1 The availability of good quality gas from the North Sea and Irish Sea has historically meant there was little justification for gas storage in the UK as peak demand could be relatively easily met even on the coldest day.
-Consequently, the UK currently only has enough gas storage for 4% of annual consumption, a fraction of what is typical in Europe.
-At the end of 2006 three storage facilities were operational in the UK, with one under construction and several undergoing planning permission.
-Rapidly increasing imports means there is a need for increased gas storage capacity to provide strategic reserves.3
+By 2010, the UK will depend on imports for nearly half of its gas supply.
+By 2020, imports could represent 90% of gas supply1.
+The availability of good quality gas from the North Sea and Irish Sea has historically meant there was little justification for gas storage in the UK as peak demand could be relatively easily met even on the coldest day.
+Currently the UK has only enough gas storage for 4% of annual consumption, a fraction of what is typical in Europe.
+Rapidly increasing imports means there is a need for increased gas storage capacity to provide strategic reserves2.